 Differences in attention and physiological arousal have also been highlighted as potential confounds in sensory attenuation research (see Horváth, 2015; Hughes et al., 2013).
-These potential effects may be evidenced by reduced P2 amplitudes to self- versus externallygenerated stimuli (e.g., Bolt & Loehr, 2021, 2023; Harrison et al., 2021), as a reduction in the amplitude of this component has been associated with higher levels of attention (García-Larrea et al., 1992; Hillyard et al., 1973; Näätänen et al., 1978; Novak et al., 1992) and physiological arousal (e.g., Colrain et al., 2000).
-Attention-related P2 effects include the welldocumented 'processing negativity', whereby higher levels of attention to a task-relevant stimulus produces simultaneous enhancement of its resulting N1 amplitude and reduction in P2 amplitudes (Hillyard et al., 1973; Näätänen et al., 1978).
+These potential effects may be evidenced by reduced P2 amplitudes to self- versus externally-generated stimuli (e.g., Bolt & Loehr, 2021, 2023; Harrison et al., 2021), as a reduction in the amplitude of this component has been associated with higher levels of attention (García-Larrea et al., 1992; Hillyard et al., 1973; Näätänen et al., 1978; Novak et al., 1992) and physiological arousal (e.g., Colrain et al., 2000).
+Attention-related P2 effects include the well-documented 'processing negativity', whereby higher levels of attention to a task-relevant stimulus produces simultaneous enhancement of its resulting N1 amplitude and reduction in P2 amplitudes (Hillyard et al., 1973; Näätänen et al., 1978).
 While consistent with evidence demonstrating reduced P2 amplitudes to self-generated stimuli, heightened attention is not able to account for the simultaneous suppression of N1 amplitudes.
 Similarly, higher states of arousal have been found to increase N1 amplitudes (Huang et al., 2017), meaning that such differences are unlikely to account for the attenuation of this component.

-Significantly, attention-related suppression of the P2 has also been observed independently of the N1 in a manner that reflects both task-relevance and the withdrawal of attention from non-target stimuli.
+Significantly, attention-related suppression of the P2 has been observed independently of the N1 in a manner that reflects both task-relevance and the withdrawal of attention from non-target stimuli.
 In particular, research has demonstrated reduced P2 amplitudes for non-target stimuli in auditory oddball tasks when compared with those elicited by identical stimuli that are not task-relevant (García-Larrea et al., 1992; Novak et al., 1992).
 These findings have led to the suggestion that reduced P2 amplitudes reflect enhanced attentional control during auditory discrimination tasks, including processes involved in the termination of selective attention (Crowley & Colrain, 2004; García-Larrea et al., 1992).
 A reduction in P2 amplitudes to self- versus externally-generated stimuli, which has been robustly observed in research that has accounted for the effects of temporal predictability (e.g., Bolt & Loehr, 2021, 2023; Harrison et al., 2021), may therefore reflect heightened attentional control.

-Recent evidence suggests that attentional suppression may also play a role in reducing N1 amplitudes to some forms of self-generated stimuli (Harrison et al., 2023).
+While representing a potential confound to the conclusions of prior research, attentional differences may also contribute to mechanisms that serve to distinguish different types of self-generated events.
 In particular, Harrison et al. (2023) observed apparent Pd activity that coincided with the auditory N1 components elicited by self-generated stimuli and corresponded to a reduction in their amplitudes.
-The Pd is believed to reflect active suppression of spatially-oriented attention and manifests as relative positivity over parieto-occipital regions contralateral to distractor stimuli (Sawaki et al., 2012; Sawaki & Luck, 2013).
-This activity, which Harrison et al. (2023) observed contralateral to effector muscles and describe in the context of motor action as the 'lateralised post-enactment potential', was larger following movement that was temporallycued relative to uncued movement.
+The Pd, which is believed to reflect active suppression of spatially-oriented attention, manifests as relative positivity over parieto-occipital regions contralateral to distractor stimuli (Sawaki et al., 2012; Sawaki & Luck, 2013).
+This activity, which Harrison et al. (2023) observed contralateral to effector muscles and describe in the context of motor action as the 'lateralised post-enactment potential', was larger following movement that was temporally-cued relative to uncued movement.
 Findings from Harrison et al. (2023) may therefore reflect cross-modal suppression of attention to certain forms of self-generated stimuli, which contributes to an attenuation of resulting N1 amplitudes.